rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

         Parameters
         ----------
-        metaclass : PrintMeta
+        metacls : PrintMeta
-            The PrintMeta class
-        cls : str
+            Instance of the the PrintMeta class itself cls : str
             Name of the class being defined (Point in this example) bases : tuple